NCICCGPO/gdan-tmp-models/README.md

 # Introduction
 A collection of machine learning models that make predictions of cancer molecular subtypes.
-Users can run predictions on their molecular data.
+Users can predict cancer subtypes on their molecular data.
 Data platforms supported are gene expression, DNA methylation, miRNA, copy number, and/or mutation calls.

 These tools were created from the GDAN-TMP group where minimal molecular markers were used to accurately predict 26 different cancer cohorts and 106 subtypes.
 Of the 1000's of models ran, the models with high predictive accuracy are made available to the public here.